HOBART SCENIC PROTECTION AREA

 The mountain represents the eastern-most extent of this spectacularly scenic area of Tasmania—with most to it visible to the west from atop the mountain at the Pinnacle.

-Assessment for establishing a Scenic Protection Area is based on a methodology created by the Tasmanian Planning Commission.
+A SPA is required to be assessed by the methodology created by the Tasmanian Planning Commission in the associated document Guidelines for Scenic Values Assessment.
 The methodology divides the state into landscape zones.
 Arguably (for the purposes of the scheme) the “High Mountains” zone (along with the Central Plateau uplands are the key landscapes.
+The Assessment seeks to fit its frame of reference landscapes (page 100) with landform, vegetation, “waterform”, cultural/heritage and/or native wildlife features.
+The mountain appears to have all four in the High Quality Class.

 To assess whether particular high places have sufficient landscape features or qualities, they must possess features such as: ‘Mountains and glaciated peaks with dramatically steep forms and colour; or well defined, serrated and visually distinctive mountain hill ridges; or massive cliffs, rock faces or rock outcrops, rock escarpments or rock scree slopes that are visually prominent or dominate the surrounding landscape.’
 Vegetation features such as ‘Strongly defined stands of or combinations of naturally appearing stands of eucalypt forest (and patches of unusually tall eucalypts), alpine vegetation seen as distinctive vegetative patterns, colours and textures.’
 Cultural heritage features such as ‘very prominent, unique or extensive visual influence of cultural heritage features reflecting local history through built forms and structures such as rustic timber huts, chalets, stone walls etc. with traditional/historic architecture styles that visually enhance the high mountain landscape and wilderness setting.’
 Native wildlife features such as ‘Areas with a high and consistent (year around or seasonally) visual presence of native fauna (e.g., kangaroos, quolls, wallabies wombats, quolls, wallabies, eagles, hawks, and other raptors, reptiles and amphibians, waterfowl and native birds.’